Perinatal Pelvic Health Service

 improve access to postnatal physiotherapy to support women who need it to recover from birth

-and ensure that:
+and make sure that:

 all women have access to multidisciplinary pelvic health clinics and pathways across England.

 The Perinatal Pelvic Health Service is nationally driven by NHS England, to improve the prevention, identification and time to access treatment for pelvic floor dysfunction (PFD) symptoms during pregnancy and the childbearing year.
-PFD includes symptoms of bladder and bowel incontinence, pelvic organ prolapses and vaginal and sexual health concerns such as dyspareunia (painful sex).

 • Routine antenatal education for all women about pelvic floor dysfunction